Spam may refer to any of the following:

-1. Alternatively referred to as mass email marketing, UCE (unsolicited commercial e-mail) and bulk e-mail, spam (not the meat product) is slang commonly used to describe junk e-mail on the Internet.
+1. Alternatively referred to as mass e-mail marketing, UCE (unsolicited commercial e-mail) and bulk e-mail, spam (not the meat product) is slang that describe junk e-mail on the Internet.
 Spam is an e-mail sent to thousands and sometimes millions of people without prior approval, promoting a particular product, service, or a scam to get other people's money.
 The first spam e-mail was sent by Gary Thuerk on May 1, 1978, an employee at Digital who was advertising the new DECSYSTEM-2020, 2020T, 2060, and 2060T on ARPANET.

 In some cases, replying to that e-mail indicates that your e-mail address is valid and your e-mail address may be sent to other spam lists, although this is prohibited in many countries.
 When receiving any e-mail that is spam, it is usually best to delete the e-mail.
 If you think the company is trustworthy or you are getting spam from a company you shared your e-mail with, it is usually safe to click the Unsubscribe or Remove links.

 2. When talking in chat, forum, or a newsgroup, spam, also known as flooding, is the process of posting multiple lines of the same text two or more times.
 In a newsgroup, if a message is posted two or more times, this is also considered spam or a flood of messages.

 3. Spam is also a general term used in any form of online communication to describe someone who is advertising a product or service.

-Blacklist, Chain mail, Chat terms, Computer crime, E-mail, E-mail terms, E-mail bomb, Flame, Flood, Graymail, Hoax, Internet terms, Joe Job, Mail relay, MAPS, Opt, Phishing, RBL, RSS, Scam, Security terms, Spammer, Spim, Spit, Splogs
+Blacklist, Chain mail, Chat terms, Computer crime, E-mail, E-mail bomb, E-mail terms, Flame, Flood, Graymail, Hoax, Internet terms, Joe Job, Mail relay, MAPS, Opt, Phishing, RBL, RSS, Scam, Security terms, Spammer, Spim, Spit, Splogs